frenkie/serve/README.md

 #### serve.request()

-Will determine whether to serve a file raw, as JSON or as JSONP based on the request's query parameters.
+Will determine whether to serve a file raw, as JSON or as JSONP based on the request's query parameters, as defined in the defaultConfig mentioned above.

     serve().request({
             httpRequest : httpRequest, //{http.ServerRequest} required